 Star ended up having to get thirty-something stitches in her shoulder, and eleven or so in her elbow.
 She had a horrible case of road rash from her window being open and her arm hitting the gravel.
 She also broke a rib and had awful seat belt bruises that occurred before hers broke.
 Me?
 I got a cut on my head that cut a piece of my hair, and a one tiny cut on my hand that I had to fight with to get it to scar.
 My elbows were both bruised so badly I couldn’t rest them on my desk for a good two or two and a half weeks afterwards – the doctors said I didn’t damage them though.
 Bleeding and crying, we had to walk for over a quarter of a mile to find a house that had a phone so we could call for help.

 My parents were 45 minutes away from home this entire time, and my aunt and uncle happened to be driving into town on the same road we wrecked on.
-The fire truck, police, tow truck, and ambulance had arrived by then.
+The fire truck, police, ambulance, and towing company that provided tow truck services had arrived by then.
 My aunt said that the truck looked suspiciously like my dad’s, so they slowed down.
 They saw one of the paramedics, whom they knew, and the paramedic told them “the girls are all right.”
 My aunt and uncle didn’t know what they were talking about since they figured my dad would have been driving, but they finally realized that it was probably me who was in the truck.
 They drove the 45 minutes to find my parents at this boy scout camp-out thing to tell them the news.

 I can’t even imagine what they were thinking when my aunt told them.

 I think my dad was genuinely freaked out (I would be too, I don’t blame him) and he looked like he was crying when he was standing by my hospital bed.
 I felt so awful.
 The first thing I thought when I got out of the wreckage afterward was, “OHMYGOD, my dad is going to KILL me.”